wappointment/wappointment/readme.txt

 6. Service Setup.
 Describe the appointment and how you provide it: By Phone, By Skype or At a location.

 == Changelog ==

+= 2.6.8 - 2025-01-19 =
+* fixed email notifications not going in specific server configuration

 = 2.6.7 - 2024-10-23 =
 * fixed bug appointment history [wap_history]